nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

 The `GET` at the start is changed to `POST` or another value when sending actual data (in the body of the packet). (`curl -v -X POST ... -d "packet data"`)

-We didn't know what the response would be by the webpage, but OpenAPI provides a means to describe this as well.
+We did not know what the response would be by the webpage, but OpenAPI provides a means to describe this as well.

 ```yaml
 paths: